Bose-Einstein condensation in a rigidly rotating relativistic boson gas: The pressure of a rotating ideal Bose gas

 Performing the sum over Matsubara frequencies by making use of

 we arrive finally at the partition function of a relativistic free Bose gas under rigid rotation,

 The corresponding pressure $P$ is then given by

 The first term on the right hand side (rhs) of \eqref{A25} is the contribution from the zero mode characterized by $\boldsymbol{k}=\boldsymbol{0}$ and $\ell=0$, the second term, including $\omega$ is the zero temperature part and last two terms correspond to the thermal part of the pressure.
-Using the thermal part, it is possible to determine other thermodynamic quantities associated with a rotating Bose gas, among others the number (charge) density $n$, angular momentum density $j$,
+Using the thermal part, it is possible to determine other thermodynamic quantities associated with a rotating Bose gas.
+Using the Gibbs-Duhem relation $dP=sdT+nd\mu+jd\Omega$ \cite{chernodub2023-2}, we arrive at the entropy density $s$, the number (charge) density $n$, angular momentum density $j$,